terrastruct/d2-docs/docs/tour/text.md

 ## How do I position text?

 :::info
-This keyword is currently only on Terrastruct web app and has not been ported yet to local renders.
-In progress.
+This keyword currently only works on the TALA layout engine.
+We are working on shims to make this possible in other layout engines.
 :::

 Usually, longform text adds detail to a particular area of the diagram.
 You can specify